 I shrug.
 ‘Just a feeling.’

 I look at her and the silver shimmer is back, and I can almost get a glimpse of something…familiar.
-A warm memory of sharing mimosas with and older woman…her mother, perhaps?
+I grasp at her thoughts…and I see a warm memory of sharing mimosas with and older woman…her mother, perhaps?
 The memory is blurry and sepia-toned, like an old, dusty movie of a forgotten age.
 I don’t force any more than what I see and I gently release the thought from my mind, bleeding it back into the air like a cloud blowing in the wind.

 ‘I couldn’t help but notice,’ she starts off, and then, with a stubby finger, she jabs it at the wheelbarrow.